On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Experimental Evaluation

-In the Russian Roulette method, only six negative estimates were observed in 10,000 estimates.
-The estimates of the mean and standard deviation of the posterior agree well (Table~\ref{table:Bingham}), however the effective sample size and autocorrelation of our method are superior as seen in Figure~\ref{fig:BinghamACF}.
-Note that it is also possible to get an upper bound on the importance sampling estimates for the Fisher-Bingham distribution.
-If we change our identifiability constraint to be $0 = \lambda_1 \leq \lambda_2 \leq \lambda_3$, we now have a convex sum in the exponent which can be maximised by giving unity weight to the largest $\lambda$ i.e. $\sum_{i=1}^{d} \lambda_i y_i^2 < \lambda_{max}$.
-We can compute $\tilde{\cal Z}(\boldsymbol\theta)$ as $1/N \sum_n \exp(\lambda_{max})/g(y_n)$, where $g(y)$ is the importance distribution.
+In the Russian Roulette method, six negative estimates were observed in 10,000 estimates.
+The estimates of the mean and standard deviation of the posterior agree well (Table~\ref{tableBingham}), however, the effective \mbox{sample} size and autocorrelation of the Russian Roulette method are superior as seen in Figure~\ref{figBinghamACF}.
+Note that it is also possible to get an upper bound on the importance sampling estimates for the Fisher--Bingham distribution.
+If we change our identifiability constraint to be $0 = \lambda_1 \leq\lambda_2 \leq \lambda_3$, we now have a convex sum in the exponent which can be maximised by giving unity weight to the largest $\lambda$, that is, $\sum_{i=1}^{d} \lambda_i y_i^2 < \lambda_{\max}$.
+We can compute $\widetilde{\mathcal Z}(\bolds\theta)$ as $1/N \sum_n \exp (\lambda_{\max})/g(y_n)$, where $g(y)$ is the importance distribution.

-\section{The limits of exact approximate methods: The Ozone data-set}
+\section{The Limits of Exact Approximate Methods: The Ozone Data Set}

-In the previous sections of this paper we have combined various ideas from both the Statistics and Physics literature to suggest a Pseudo-marginal MCMC scheme for doubly-intractable distributions.
+In the previous sections of this paper we have combined various ideas from both the Statistics and Physics literature to suggest a pseudo-marginal MCMC scheme for doubly-intractable distributions.
 Further, we have shown experimentally that this method can be implemented in a range of Bayesian inference problems.
 We now turn our attention to a case where this methodology runs into difficulty.